EngineeringShare/engineering-hub/index.md

   <link rel="shortcut icon" type="image/png" href="https://engineeringshare.github.io/engineering-hub/favicon.png">
 </head>

-## Welcome
+## Welcome to the Engineering Hub!

-This hub serves as a central place for all my class materials across the lessons I teach.
-You'll find a search bar below to easily look up subjects, followed by a class breakdown where you can select your class and access its materials..
+This hub is the central place for all the learning materials related to my classes.
+Whether you're revisiting class slides or reviewing tutorial resources, everything you need is organised right here.
+Use the search bar below to quickly find topics, or browse by unit using the breakdown further down — each section links directly to materials for the lessons I teach.
+It's all designed to help you stay on track and make the most of your studies.

-## Search
+## Search for topic

 <input type="text" id="search-input" placeholder="Search...">
 <ul id="results-container"></ul>